backdrop-contrib/login_security/README.md

    attempting to, the user will be blocked.
 To remove the blocking of the user, you will have to go to: Administer -> User Management -> Users

- - Maximum number of login failures before soft blocking a host: After that number of attempts to login from that IP address, no matter the username used, the host will not be allowed to submit the login form again, but the content of the site is still accessible for that IP address.
-Login attempts will start to clear of counts after the "Track Time" time window.

- - Maximum number of login failures before blocking a host: As the soft block protection does, but this time the IP address will be banned from the site, included in the access list as a deny rule.
-To remove the IP from this ban, you will have to go to:  Administer -> User Management -> Access Rules.

- - Maximum number of login failures to detect ongoing attack: This value is the threshold used to detect a password guess attack.
-The limit means that during the "track time" period, this number of invalid logins indicates a password guessing attack.

 Notifications

  The module also provides some notifications for the users to understand what is